Al Pacino as Michael Corleone, USMC Captain, WWII hero, and Mafia son

 Michael proudly wears a captain’s insignia with two rows of awards and service ribbons – as well as black EGA collar devices – on his uniform coat.
 U.S. Marine Corps uniforms are traditionally simple without the divisions and additional patches that are found on the uniforms of other military branches.

 Do Yourself a Favor and…

-Check out the series, but be forewarned that only the first two films are masterpieces while the third… is not.
+Check out the series, but be forewarned that only the first two films are masterpieces while the third is… decidedly not.